jin5354/leaf-observable/README.md

   - deep(boolean): whether watch nested objects.
   - immediate(boolean): whether run callback function syncly.
   - context(object): the context when expFn runs, will be 'this' in expFn.

+return a watcher insatce. use `instance.unwatch` can cancel watcher.

 ### set(obj, key, value)